China sets ambitious 5% growth target for 2024

 Armed police and security personnel are ubiquitous on Beijing's streets this week as thousands of delegates descend on the capital for the "Two Sessions" -- a carefully choreographed week-long gathering of the NPC and Chinese People's Political Consultative Conference (CPPCC).

-Many of its major decisions will have been made weeks before, in closed-door meetings of the Communist Party, far from the international media's cameras.
+Many of its major decisions would have been made weeks in advance, in closed-door meetings of the Communist Party.

 Nevertheless, the topics that are up for discussion and the tone of the speeches allow for key insights into what's keeping China's rulers up at night.